dialmonsalve/dialmonsalve/README.md

 ### Recent:

 My recent project was developed using context Api in React with TypeScript, with the purpose of improving my skills in these technologies.
 The project, called "formDi", is based on Formik, a powerful library that enables the management of forms and their validation schema.
-My hook allows to, create a dynamic forms and dynamic custom validations
+My hook allows too, create a dynamic forms and dynamic custom validations

 [![formDi](/img/formDi.png)](https://github.com/dialmonsalve/formDi)